Perry-Pedrosa/RASanalysis/README.md

 ![scaling](assets/scaling.PNG)

-Finally, the fields are added together to get a final score to use as a coefficiant and then all unneeded columns removed.
+Finally, the fields are added together to get a final score to use as a dependent variable and then all unneeded columns removed.
 ![final scale](assets/final_scale.PNG)

+## Modelling

 # References

 PFF. (n.d.).
 PFF Player Grades. [online] Available at: https://www.pff.com/grades.[Accessed 28th Jun.
 2024].